-What Are Breadcrumbs & Why Do They Matter for SEO?
+What Are Breadcrumbs & Why Do They Matter For SEO?

 The breadcrumbs make it easy to backtrack to a previous page if I need to.

-3 Common Types of Breadcrumbs
+4 Common Types Of Breadcrumbs

 Not all breadcrumbs are created equal!

-There are three main types of breadcrumbs, each with their own purpose.
+There are four main types of breadcrumbs, each with their own purpose.

-Before adding these to your site, figure out which type of breadcrumbs will best fit your site.
+Before adding breadcrumbs to your site, determine which type will be the best fit for user experience.

 The most common type of breadcrumbs that tell users where they are in the site structure and how to get back to the homepage.

-For example: Home > Resources > SEO Guide
+For example: Home > California > San Francisco

-This is commonly used on ecommerce sites to show what attributes the user has clicked.
+These breadcrumbs are commonly used on ecommerce sites to show what attributes the user has clicked.

 For example: Home > Shoes > Hiking > Womens

-Show users what other pages on the site they have visited, similar to a browser history.
+This type of breadcrumb is rarely used and shows users what other pages on the site they have visited, similar to a browser history.

-For example, if you were searching for SEO news and read three different articles, the breadcrumbs might look like this: Home > SEO article 1 > SEO article 2 > Current page
+For example, if you were searching for SEO news and read three different articles, the breadcrumbs might look like this: Home > SEO article 1 > SEO article 2 > Current page.

+But I recommend avoiding this because it may confuse users.
+Users may navigate to the same destination through different journeys, which means you will show a different breadcrumb structure each time, confusing users.

+Additionally, you can’t markup with schema such as breadcrumbs and benefit from rich results because of its random nature.

-3 Benefits of Using Breadcrumbs for SEO
+3 Benefits of Using Breadcrumbs

 This all sounds great, you’re thinking.